NOTIOMYSTIDAE (1 species)

 Delichon dasypus Asian House-Martin

-Although David and Gosselin (2002b) established that Delichon is neuter, dasypus is invariable.
+NOTE: Although David and Gosselin (2002b) established that Delichon is neuter, dasypus is invariable.

 Hypo Aug-Dec Palau (reports do not eliminate possibility of D. urbicum Common House Martin, Pratt et al 2010).